eusebioaguilera/codekata/Kata02/README.md

 You can assume that the array has less than 100,000 elements.
 For the purposes of this Kata, time and memory performance are not issues (assuming the chop terminates before you get bored and kill it, and that you have enough RAM to run it).
 Test Data

 Here is the Test::Unit code I used when developing my methods.
 Feel free to add to it.
 The tests assume that array indices start at zero.
-You’ll probably have to do a couple of global search-and-replaces to make this compile in your language of choice (unless your enlightened choice happens to be Ruby).
+You’ll probably have to do a couple of global search-and-replaces to make this compile in your language of choice (unless your enlightened choice happens to be Python).

 ```python
 """